siemens/gencmpclient/README.md

 better not manually install in addition a different OpenSSL version unless you need newer CMP features without using the intermediate CMP library `libcmp`.
-Such a manual installation can interfere with the more or less implicit references to the locations of OpenSSL header files and binary libary files.
+Such a manual installation can interfere with the more or less implicit references to the locations of OpenSSL header files and binary library files.
 So unless you know exactly what you are doing, you may receive version mismatch errors like the one mentioned [below](#sanity-checks-on-openssl).
 <!-- https://github.com/orgs/community/discussions/60861-->